If I don't do a vacation scheme with Norton Rose Fulbright, can I still apply for a training contract?

 Although we can’t guarantee it, we may be able to sponsor you to work in the UK if you receive an offer.
 Please speak to us about this if we offer you a position.

-We cannot offer sponsorship for Vacation Schemes or First Steps.
+We cannot offer sponsorship for Vacation Schemes.

 If I’ve been unsuccessful at interview, can I reapply?

 If you’ve taken part in an assessment day and were unsuccessful, please wait 12 months from the date of your original application before reapplying.
 However, if you were unsuccessful at the application stage you can apply for another vacancy, within the same calendar year.
 If you reapply, we strongly advise rewriting your application.

 Once your application is reviewed, if you meet our minimum criteria you will be invited to complete a bespoke psychometric assessment.
 Details of this test will be sent to you from an external provider, explaining what you need to complete and the deadline.
 If you meet the benchmark for this assessment invited to a telephone interview with a member of our Early Careers team.
 Passing this, you will be invited to an assessment centre.

 Will the assessment centres be virtual or in person?

 Going forward all our Vacation Scheme and Training Contract assessment centres will be held virtually using an online platform.
 All other assessment days will be held in person.
 If you are invited to our assessment centre all details will be sent to you in advance of what to expect.
 We will also invite all successful applicants to a skills session prior to your assessment centre to offer an insight into what to expect, and answer any questions you may have.

 We hold assessment centres for all our schemes.
 The assessment days vary slightly depending on the programme you’re applying for, though you can expect: